digitalocean/Kubernetes-Starter-Kit-Developers/4-setup-prometheus-stack/README.md

 Steps to follow:

-1. Add the `Helm` repo:
+1. Add the `Helm` repo and list the available charts:

     ```
     helm repo add prometheus-community https://prometheus-community.github.io/helm-charts

+    helm search repo prometheus-community
     ```

+    The output looks similar to the following:

+    ```
+    NAME                                                    CHART VERSION   APP VERSION     DESCRIPTION
+    prometheus-community/alertmanager                       0.12.2          v0.22.1         The Alertmanager handles alerts sent by client ...
+    prometheus-community/kube-prometheus-stack              17.1.3          0.49.0          kube-prometheus-stack collects Kubernetes manif...
+    ...
+    ```

+    **Note:**

+    The chart of interes is `prometheus-community/kube-prometheus-stack`, which will install `Prometheus`, `Promtail`, `Alertmanager` and `Grafana` on the cluster.
+Please visit the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) page for more details about this chart.
-2. Fetch the `values.yaml` file:
+2. Fetch and inspect the `values.yaml` file:

     ```shell
-    helm show values prometheus-community/kube-prometheus-stack > prom-stack-values.yaml
+    helm show values prometheus-community/kube-prometheus-stack --version 17.1.3 > prom-stack-values.yaml
     ```

     **Hint:**

-    It's good practice in general to fetch the values file and inspect it to see what options are available.
-This way, you can keep for example only the features that you need for your project and disable others to save on resource usage.
+    * It's good practice in general to fetch the values file and inspect it to see what options are available.
+This way, you can keep for example only the features that you need for your project and disable others to save on resources.
 3. Modify the `prom-stack-values.yaml` file to disable metrics for `etcd` and `kubeScheduler` (set their corresponding values to `false`).
 Those components are managed by `DOKS` and are not accessible to `Prometheus`.
 Note that we're keeping the `storage` to be `emptyDir`.
 It means the **storage will be gone** if `Prometheus` pods restart.
 4. Install the `kube-prometheus-stack`:

     ```
-    helm install kube-prom-stack prometheus-community/kube-prometheus-stack -n monitoring --create-namespace -f prom-stack-values.yaml
+    helm install kube-prom-stack prometheus-community/kube-prometheus-stack --version 17.1.3 \
+    --namespace monitoring \
+    --create-namespace \
+    -f prom-stack-values.yaml
     ```

+    **Note:**

+    A `specific` version for the `Helm` chart is used in this tutorial (`17.1.3`).
+It's good practice in general to lock on a specific version or range (e.g. `^17.1.3`).
+This helps to avoid future issues caused by breaking changes introduced in major version releases.
+On the other hand, it doesn't mean that a future major version ugrade is not an option.
+You need to make sure that the new version is tested first.
+Having a good strategy in place for backups and snapshots becomes handy here (covered in more detail in [Section 6 - Backup Using Velero](../6-setup-velero)).

 Now you can connect to `Grafana` (`admin/prom-operator`, see `prom-stack-values.yaml`) by port forwarding to local machine.
 Once in, you can go to dashboards - manage, and choose different dashboards.
 You should NOT expose grafana to public network (eg. create an ingress mapping or LB service) with default login/password.